jimmoffitt/pi-adventures/README.md

 ## Challenges of low-volume streams

-When considering challenges related streaming Twitter data, managing high data volumes is the one that first comes to mind.
+When considering challenges related to streaming Twitter data, managing high data volumes is the one that first comes to mind.
 When Gnip customers have issues with maintaining a stream connection, it usually is due to not keeping up and experiencing a forced disconnect after the server-side buffer fills up.
 When forced disconnects are happening, the go-to advice is to focus on the stream consumer object and make sure it is not doing a lot of 'heavy-lifting', not parsing JSON, not applying any logic, but instead is just writing received data to a queue...

 With the type of use-case I had in mind for the raspberry pi, I experienced a challenge due to the opposite scenario: very low volume streams.
 I needed to build a stream consumer that could receive very low amounts of data, such as one Tweet every hour or so.
 When I first tested with such a low-volume stream, I used the EventMachine-based Ruby consumer mentioned above.
 I started the stream consumer, and Tweeted the \#iot_test hashtag and waited... and waited... and waited.
 Nothing happened.
 I was expecting the normal second or so latency between posting the Tweet and see it arrive in my app.
 After about five minutes, I added a high-volume filter to my PowerTrack stream and immediately after saw the \#iot_test Tweet arrive.
 Turns out it was hanging out in a client-side streaming buffer until enough subsequent Tweets arrived and pushed it out of that buffer...